pastokes/escriptorium-utilities/alto_add_image/README.md

 The code should be relatively robust, but a few improvements are still needed:

-* If the METS is present but the relevant filename can't be found, then should give the fallback case of the XML filename.
 * A parameter could allow the user to choose behaviour if the METS can't be found (use XML filename or do nothing).
-* Could check for existing image filename and give a warning if present.
+* Could check for existing `sourceImageInformation` and give a warning if present.
 * ...

-Peter A. Stokes, EPHE, 2022
+Peter A. Stokes, AOROC EPHE-PSL, 2022